Fall From Heaven

 Horrified by what she had become, the Eagle fled into the woods, traveling South into the darkness, with the wings upon her back all that remained of her noble heritage.

-“That is my story.”
+“That is what I am.”
 Angel said.
 Cat had taken a seat to listen, eyes wide, to Angel’s story.
 It was an unreal feeling, being given something that was both a life story and a fairy tale.

 “How did you wind up in Rome?”
 Cat asked after the silence in Angel’s voice final settled.